18F/ux-guide/_pages/research/make-research-actionable.md

 - Were there any differences between what people said and what they actually did?
 - What are the needs, motivations, and workflows of the people using the service, as well as, the people supporting the service?

+### Multiple user groups might require multiple solutions
+The public is made up of people with different needs and might require different designs.
+Most products are set to solve things for their majority user.
+Accommodate different contexts, access methods, languages, and user cases.
+If you are designing one path to a government service, who might be left out?
+Consider:
+- What are the tradeoffs around prioritizing the “majority” of users over “edge users?”
+- How might cognitive load and tech savviness imply different needs from a website or require different navigation paths through a service or product?
+- How might work schedules, access to transportation or physical ability  impact when and for how long someone might be able to use the in person component of a service?

 ### Involving the team
 Finding patterns in research is a great time to involve partners and team members, especially people who were not involved in conducting the research.
 A collaborative approach helps to: